quicwg/multipath/draft-ietf-quic-multipath.md

 monotonically increasing and cannot be reused.

 The Path ID is used to
-address a path the new multipath control frames, such as PATH_ABANDON {{path-abandon-frame}}, PATH_STANDBY {{path-standby-frame}}}, PATH_AVAILABLE {{path-available-frame}} as well as ACK_MP {{ack-mp-frame}}.
+address a path in the new multipath control frames, such as PATH_ABANDON {{path-abandon-frame}}, PATH_STANDBY {{path-standby-frame}}}, PATH_AVAILABLE {{path-available-frame}} as well as ACK_MP {{ack-mp-frame}}.
 Further, Connection IDs are issued per Path ID.